SourceLabOrg/kafka-webview-examples/README.md

 have a Deserializer implementation for consuming from Kafka then you simply can just use it as is.

 If you don't already have an implementation, you can view the [interface here](https://github.com/apache/kafka/blob/0.11.0/clients/src/main/java/org/apache/kafka/common/serialization/Deserializer.java).

+**Important Note:** Kafka WebView will attempt to automatically convert objects returned from the Deserializer interface into a JSON representation for easy display in the browser (by way of [Jackson](https://github.com/FasterXML/jackson)).
+This process is imperfect -- If you want your objects to be rendered within the browser in a specific way, it is **recommended** that your Deserializer implementation returns a pre-formatted String instead of a complex object.

 ## Packaging a Jar